Engineer9736/ActivityLogger/README.md

 It outputs an activity.txt which contains the amount of keystrokes/mouse movements per 5 minutes.

 Note that keystrokes/mouse moves is not 1-on-1 equal to having worked.
-One could have been on top of the Kim Jung Un mountain thinking a bit about what should be done next, which is also work.
+One could have been on top of the Kim Jong Un mountain thinking a bit about what should be done next, which is also work.
 Or offline meetings, traveling between offices, visiting a service desk, etc. This log is more an indication of which times there has been worked for sure.